devsafix/devsafix/README.md

 ## About Me
 <blockquote style="border-left: 5px solid #00BFFF; color: #C9D1D9; padding-left: 15px;">
-Hello, I'm Kawser, a passionate and dedicated Full Stack Web Developer with a strong focus on backend engineering and AI integration.
+Hi, I'm Kawser, a passionate and dedicated Full Stack Web Developer with a strong focus on backend engineering and AI integration.
 Constantly exploring new technologies to stay ahead in the ever-evolving tech landscape.
 Currently working with Next.js, Prisma, PostgreSQL, Docker and AWS to build scalable, high-performance applications.
 Experienced with the MERN stack, PostgreSQL, Prisma, and cloud-ready backend solutions.
 </blockquote>